tamirka/saoa/README.md

--- This trigger automatically creates a profile entry when a new user signs up CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+-- This trigger automatically creates a profile entry when a new user signs up -- It correctly pulls the 'role' from the metadata provided during sign-up.
+CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
 BEGIN